spitulax/gripper/README.md

 $ ./result/bin/waysnip --help
 ```

-All the required programs should be available to the program but check if your notification daemon supports `notify-send`.
+All the required programs should be available to the program but check if your notification daemon supports sending notification through `notify-send`.